yongkangc/yongkangc/README.md

 Hi, I'm [Yong Kang](https://extremelysunnyyk.github.io/), a passionate software engineer from Singapore.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I am passionate about the intesection of Artificial Intelligence, Software Engineering and Recommender Systems.

-I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast as I love how the culture of collaboration and knowledge sharing.

 📝 [Resume](https://extremelysunnyyk.github.io/resume.pdf)